Waje: 2007–14: Musical releases and collaborations

+On March 30, 2010, Waje released the single "So Inspired", produced by E-Kelly.
+It is written from the perspective of a woman suffering from domestic violence, who despite the circumstances, rises above the trauma.
+The aim of the song according to Waje is "to inspire young people, females especially to continuously aspire for greatness regardless of the drawbacks in their environment and life in general".

-Waje has shared the stage with artists such as Wyclef Jean in South Africa, opening for Kerry Hilson during a show organised in Calabar, and has also worked with artists who had hit singles, including "One Naira" with M.I and "Do Me" with P-Square.
+Waje has shared the stage with artists such as Wyclef Jean in South Africa, opening for Keri Hilson during a show organised in Calabar, and has also worked with artists who had hit singles, including "One Naira" with M.I and "Do Me" with P-Square.
 She collaborated with Dencia on "True Love" and has songs that have received awards and nominations.
-She released her self-titled debut studio album Words Aren't Just Enough in 2013.
+She released her self-titled debut studio album, Words Aren't Just Enough, in 2013.

 Waje made her acting debut in the 2014 film Tunnel, alongside Femi Jacobs, Patrick Doyle, Nse Ikpe-Etim and Lepacious Bose.
 Directed by Stanlee Ohikhuare, the film is centred around a young pastor's life.

 In November 2014, she released the music video for the Diamond Platnumz-assisted "Coco Baby".
 In August 2015, she released the single "Left for Good", featuring Patoranking and Godwin Strings.
 Waje was featured on "Strong Girl", the theme song for One's Poverty is Sexist campaign, and also joined Bono for the Lagos campaign in 2015.
-Waje was announced as one judge on The Voice Nigeria, alongside other Nigerian musicians, including 2face Idibia, Timi Dakolo and Patoranking.
+Waje was announced as one of the judges on The Voice Nigeria, alongside other Nigerian musicians, including 2face Idibia, Timi Dakolo and Patoranking.

 2019–21: Hermanes Media and She Is

-In January 2019, Waje and Omawumi launched Hermanes Media, a media company that specializes in film and TV production, adverts, content curation, brand event activation, and creative digital marketing.
+In January 2019, Waje and Omawumi launched Hermanes Media, a media company that specializes in film and TV production, advertising, content curation, brand event activation, and creative digital marketing.

 In March 2019, Waje revealed her intentions to quit music professionally.
-She said she was considering quitting because of the lack of support towards her music.
+She said she was considering quitting because of the lack of support for her music.

 In April 2019, Waje was featured in the Somkele Idhalama-produced movie She Is.
 She worked with Omawumi to record the movie's soundtrack.

-In December 2019, she teamed up with another Nigerian rap artiste, Zoro, to release a single titled ‘Ngwa’.
-The song is a ballad styled song produced by Philkeyz.
-The lyrics of the song are in Igbo Language.
-This song followed her earlier released single called ‘Udue’ where she featured Johnny Drille, an artist from the Mavin records.
+In December 2019, she teamed up with another Nigerian rap artist, Zoro, to release a single titled "Ngwa".
+The song is a ballad-styled song produced by Philkeyz.
+The lyrics of the song are in Igbo.
+This song followed her earlier single called "Udue" where she featured Johnny Drille, an artist from the Mavin Records.

-2022 - Present: Release of her Album Waje 2.0
+2022: Present: Release of her Album Waje 2.0

 In 2022, she released her album titled Waje 2.0, which is an 11-track album that has features from Tiwa Savage, Imi Lawz, Falz, Emmyblaq and Masterkraft.